My favorite book on writing is On Writing Well from William Zinsser. In it, he hammers on the necessity for simple and

 I do this whenever I get jargon-y email.
-People really struggle to explain what acronyms mean.
+People really struggle to explain what acronyms really mean.

 (Update: this exact thing just happened to me at a conference!
 I joked that no one knows what RTI actually means and this person, with great vigor, yelled, “Response To Intervention”.
 I had to chuckle.)

 So Many Words, So Little Meaning